domenic/restify-oauth2/README.md

 * Set up a [token endpoint][], which returns [access token responses][token-endpoint-success] or [correctly-formatted error responses][token-endpoint-error].
-* For all other resources, when an access token is sent, it will validate it:
+* For all other resources, when an access token is [sent via the `Authorization` header][send-token], it will validate
+  it:
   * If the token fails validation, it will send an appropriate 401 error response, with a [`WWW-Authenticate`][www-authenticate] header and a [`Link`][web-linking] [`rel="oauth2-token"`][oauth2-token-rel] header pointing to the token endpoint.